-- Get sample Miller & Zois' verdicts in broadside collision cases, many of which are at intersections.
+You can also get sample Miller & Zois' verdicts in broadside collision cases, many of which are at intersections.

 Have you been involved in a collision at a junction or intersection?
 If so, Miller & Zois are a team of attorneys that can help you.
 Our track record in intersection crashes and in car crash cases in general gives us the kind or resume few can match.
 Please contact us at 800-553-8082 or get a free case evaluation online.
 We are contingency fee lawyers.
 You do not pay anything unless we get a jury payout or settlement compesnsation amount for you.